THEODORE ROOSEVELT trip

-South on US 75 near Graceville, MN, crossing Lannon Lake on a causeway (which has nothing to do with the expression, "It caused Luis").
+South on US 75 near Graceville, Minn., crossing Lannon Lake on a causeway (which has nothing to do with the expression, "It caused Luis").

-US 75 at Eli Lake near Clinton, MN.
+US 75 at Eli Lake near Clinton, Minn.

-US 12 turns left here in Ortonville, MN.
+US 12 turns left here in Ortonville, Minn.
 MN 7 continues ahead.
 And you cannot convince me that the Holiday logo doesn't look like the late 1970s NBC logo.

 US 12 goes under a rail overpass in Ortonville.